Here is the ultimate one-page list of careers in medicine and health care.

 19. Aboriginal and Torres Strait Islander Health Worker

 Especially if you’re of Aboriginal and/or Torres Strait Islander descent, a career as an Aboriginal and Torres Strait Islander Health Worker could be for you.
-These professionals improve the quality of health services provided to Indigenous patients by liaising between health care professionals and Indigenous people.
+These professionals improve the quality of health services to Indigenous patients by liaising between health care professionals and Indigenous people.
 They may provide clinical and primary care to individuals and families, as well as community groups.
 In some cases, they treat injuries and address other physical conditions and/or provide counselling.
 You need a Certificate IV in Aboriginal and/or Torres Strait Islander Health Care Work and be registered with the Australian Health Practitioners Registration Agency (AHPRA).
-Jobs are available in a variety of locations, including regional, remote, and metropolitan spots.

 Job examples: aboriginal and Torres strait islander health worker, aboriginal health worker, health worker (indigenous).